jldodds/ncc-smt-cryptol/post.md

 (check-sat)
 ```

-If you compare the handwritten to the Cryptol, you'll notice that Cryptol uses a lot more definitions.
-This is becasue Cryptol agressively breaks down expressions and shares them where possible.
-For many applications this can make representations far more efficient!
+If you compare the handwritten SMT-LIB to the Cryptol, you'll notice that Cryptol uses a lot more definitions.
+This is because Cryptol agressively breaks down expressions and shares them where possible.
+For many applications this makes representations far more efficient!

 ## Checking the QUIC DecodePacketNumber Function

-In this section, we're going to implement the DecodePacketNumber function.
+In this section, we're going to implement the ```DecodePacketNumber``` function.
 Then
 we'll constrain the inputs and outputs as required by the specification, and
 see if the algoritm suggested by the specification meets those constraints.

-I'm going to skip all of the context around what the function does, [the NCC article](https://research.nccgroup.com/2021/01/29/software-verification-and-analysis-using-z3/) does a great job of explaining that part.
+I'm going to skip all of the explanation of what the function does.
+[The NCC article](https://research.nccgroup.com/2021/01/29/software-verification-and-analysis-using-z3/) does a great job of explaining that part.
 I'm just going to reproduce the SMT work.

 Here's the code snippet that was analyzed.
 I'll port this to Cryptol.
-I think it'll be easier to use this version than the SMTLib version from the article, because I haven't used SMTLib very much.
+I think it'll be easier to use this version than the SMT-LIB version from the article, because I haven't used SMT-LIB very much.

 ```
 DecodePacketNumber(largest_pn, truncated_pn, pn_nbits):